First year teachers Wallace and Plunkett exceed expectations

 “I’ve had experience with lower grades, upper grades and initially desired to teach social studies,” Plunkett said.
 “Even after going through the proper schooling to teach social studies, it was very difficult to get an interview, much less a job.
 I taught in a Charter School with younger students, but I felt like I could be my more authentic self with high school-aged students and reach them in a more holistic capacity.”

-Both Plunkett and Wallace said that they felt a pull towards teaching and plan on staying at Wakefield for at least a few years.
+Plunkett said she felt a pull towards teaching and plan on staying at Wakefield for at least a few years.
 All teachers have a specific reason as to why they began teaching, but Plunkett’s is universal.

 “The desire to advocate for students and their families that may not have had equitable access to education [is the reason I began teaching],” Plunkett said.
 “I wanted to make a difference, a big impact in others lives and this was by far the best fit.”